3×5 Cards

 Here are some other uses I often put them to

-- At least once a week I meet someone who has forgotten or run out of business cards, and I jot down their coordinates on one (this also avoids the “business card roulette problem” where you give away one of our business cards that you used to write someone else’s contact info on).
+- At least once a week I meet someone who has forgotten or run out of business cards, and I jot down their coordinates on one (this also avoids the “business card roulette problem” where you give away one of your business cards that you had used to write the contact info for someone else on).

 - I take notes on conversations: I am forced to focus on essentials in one fifth the space (15 square in. vs. perhaps 75 in an 8-1/2 x 11 piece of paper with 1/2″ all around).